Qayem Chandpuri

 Muhammad Qyamuddin Ali, known as Qaim Chandpuri or Kayem Chandpuri (1722-1793), was an Indian poet.

 Life

-He was born in Chandpur, Bijnor and died in Rampur, Uttar Pradesh.
+He was born in Chandpur, Bijnor (at the time part of the Mughal Empire) and died in Rampur, Uttar Pradesh.
 He was a contemporary of Mir Taqi Mir, Khwaja Mir Dard, Mirza Muhammad Rafi Sauda, Qalandar Bakhsh Jurat and Mashafi He wrote ghazals.

-Legacy

-M. Moizuddin received his Ph.D. in Urdu for his thesis Life and works of Qaim Chandpuri by the University of Dhaka in Bangladesh.